 During James Rhodes' 1962 campaign for governor, he proposed that there should be a state university within a 30 mile radius of every citizen.
 At that time the nearest state university to Cleveland was Kent State.
 On December 18, 1964, Governor Rhodes signed legislation creating Ohio's seventh state university, Cleveland State University, and announced the appointment of a board of trustees with James Nance as chairman.

-Historic Fenn Tower, formerly Fenn College, is located on Cleveland State University's campus near the former site of two of Millionaire's Row mansions--that of Rufus K. Winslow, a Great Lakes shipping magnate, and G.E.
-Herrick, a business man and largest stockholder of the Cleveland Railway Company.
-Ironically, this onetime self-contained skyscraper "campus" that replaced a residential section ultimately marked a turning point in the transformation of CSU when it became the first new housing aimed at building toward a residential campus.
+Historic Fenn Tower, formerly Fenn College, is located on Cleveland State University's campus near the former site of two Millionaires' Row mansions--that of Rufus K. Winslow, a Great Lakes shipping magnate, and G.E.
+Herrick, a businessman and largest stockholder of the Cleveland Railway Company.
+This onetime self-contained skyscraper "campus" for commuters ultimately became the first new housing aimed at transforming CSU into a residential campus.